 As with just about everything else in life, there are people out there that copy a good idea.
 Some imitators do a great job on innovating the design, creating works of smokable art along the way.
 Some do just a serviceable job at best in their quest to enter the lowest end of the market based solely on price.

-THE FUTURE WITH THE FDA REGULATION
+THE FUTURE WITH THE FDA REGULATION & FLAVORED TOBACCO BANS

-At this moment, the FDA Deeming Regulations with respect to tobacco products have classified tobacco pipes as a regulated tobacco product.
+FDA Deeming Regulations with respect to tobacco products have classified tobacco pipes as a regulated tobacco product.
 As of August 8, 2016, any new pipe makers or pipe designs will need to earn prior approval BEFORE they can sell their pipes to consumers.
 No one has actually gone through this process, so we don’t really know how onerous the review will be.
 What we do know is that it’s going to take quite a bit of time and commitment for anyone that wants to bring a new pipe to the market.
 Even with an “easier” process for artisan pipe makers included in the regulation, it’s still quite a bit of work for a guy that is dreaming up something beautiful in his garage workshop.

-All that said, the resurgence and renaissance of pipes we’ve been seeing over the last several years may be snuffed out by a process that requires a simple tobacco pipe maker to go through the work and expense that a major pharmaceutical company does to get a piece of medical equipment approved.
+The spark of a resurgence and renaissance of pipes we’ve been seeing over the last several years may be snuffed out by a process that requires a simple tobacco pipe maker to go through the work and expense that a major pharmaceutical company does to get a piece of medical equipment approved.